 Label: Phone (and country code)

-In the Component section, set the Relative Width to 70.
+Set the Relative Width to 70.

-In the Label section, select Use Floating Label.
+In the Label section, select Floating Label.

 Label: Code

-Drag and drop a Form Field into the second vertical form container.
+Drag a form field and drop it into the second vertical form container.
 It is automatically inserted after the container that holds the Phone and EnrichedPhone_Country fields.
-Set the Name of this Form Field to PhoneStatus.

 case